Code-Institute-Submissions/Siacodes-Siacodes.github.io/README.md

 Imagery

 Imagery is important.
-The large, background hero image is designed to be striking and catch the user's attention.
-It also has a modern, energetic aesthetic.
+The large, background hero image is designed to stand out and attract the user's interest.
+It also has a dynamic and fierce aesthetic as it is meant to encourage and awaken an interest for martial arts.

 Features